 - To work, you do not need a separate service processor system

-- There is no need for configuration or administration.
-SQLite comes with a zero configuration
+- SQLite comes with a zero configuration.
+Thus, there is no need for configuration or administration.

-- SQLite is very compact – less than 400 KiB
+- SQLite is compact – less than 400 KiB

 - SQLite is standalone, which means no external dependencies

-- It supports almost all types of OS
+- And, it supports almost all OS types

-- It is written in ANSI-C and provides an easy-to-use API
+- Also, you need to use ANSI-C to write it, and it provides an easy-to-use API